 Gain on acquisition of subsidiaries

-In February 2011, the Group acquired subsidiary in Moldova "Natur Agro Grup" SRL for LTL nill as part of payment for previously written-off account receivable.
+In February 2012, the Group acquired subsidiary in Moldova "Natur Agro Grup" SRL for LTL nill as part of payment for previously written-off account receivable.
 The subsidiary is engaged in land management business.
-Additionally, in December 2011, after winning a court case the Group increased it's holding in Agricultural entity "Gustoniai" from 63 to 75 per cent.

 Financial expenses